 The west entrance of Sai Shan Country Trail is next to the bus stop.

-And if you are hiking both Tsing Yi Nature Trails and Tsing Yi Peak on the same day, all you have to do is cross Tsing Yi Road West at the end of Tsing Yi Nature Trail, walk 2 minutes north, and find Sai Shan Country Trail entrance on the right.
+If you are hiking both Tsing Yi Nature Trails and Tsing Yi Peak on the same day, hike Tsing Yi Nature Trail first, then cross Tsing Yi Road West at the end of the trail.
+Walk 2 minutes north, and find Sai Shan Country Trail entrance on the right.

 Hike up Sai Shan Country Trail